Shared success through community, collaboration and innovation

 Our Code of Conduct

-The Hargraves Institute is intended to provide a platform for sharing and acquiring collective wisdom in the areas of innovation and collaboration.
-Its core strength is in its capacity to bring organisations together in a non-competitive, mutually supportive, environment.
+Hargraves Institute provides a platform for sharing and acquiring collective wisdom in innovation and collaboration.
+Its core strength is its ability to unite individuals in a non-competitive, mutually supportive environment.

-- It is expected that individuals joining our community do so with a genuine intention to learn and share insights.
+- Individuals joining our community do so with a genuine intention to collaborate and learn.

-- It is in conflict with the spirit of membership to use the Institute merely for self-promotion or sales generation.
-Mutually beneficial business relationships that are fostered by interaction are encouraged while “working the room” for selling is not considered appropriate behaviour.
+- It conflicts with the spirit of membership to use the Institute merely for self-promotion or sales generation.
+Mutually beneficial business relationships fostered through interaction are encouraged, while “working the room” for selling is not considered appropriate behaviour.

-- Participants are expected to self regulate their attendance at events hosted at a competitors’ premises or if a key presenter is a competitor, and there is a possibility of embarrassment.
-If in doubt, the sensitivity of attendance should be checked with Hargraves.
+- Participants are expected to self-regulate their attendance at events hosted at a competitor’s premises or where a key presenter is a competitor, and there is a possibility of embarrassment.
+If in doubt, please check the sensitivity of attendance with Hargraves.

-- Participation in any activity is at Hargraves discretion with VIP members receiving priority, followed by our Alumni and DIY members.
+- Participation in any activity is at Hargraves’ discretion to manage participation from completing organisations.
+VIP members receive priority registration over Alumni and DIY members.

-- It is a requirement that all those associated with Hargraves Institute take care to protect themselves and each other through observing the following protocols of privacy and confidentiality:
+- It is a requirement that all those associated with Hargraves Institute take care to protect themselves and each other by observing the following protocols of privacy and confidentiality:

-- We will not share any individual’s contact details without first gaining approval from the individual.
+- We will not share any individual’s contact details without their approval.

-- All participants in any activities accept responsibility for protecting confidential material and IP by not disclosing it in the collaborative forum environment.
+- All participants accept responsibility for protecting confidential material and IP by not disclosing it in the collaborative forum environment.
 Participants should assume that all forums are public, which they may well be if guests are present or the session is being recorded (see below).

-Should we learn that any individual or organisation has acted in a manner that breaches this Code of Conduct, Hargraves Institute management will investigate.
-Depending on the outcome and membership level, consequences may include counselling, removal from our online community, or withdrawal of invitations to future events.
+Should we learn that any individual or organisation has acted in a manner that breaches this Code of Conduct, Hargraves Institute will investigate.
+Outcomes may include counselling, removal from our online community, or withdrawing invitations to future events.